 4. Roaming charges

 ‘Roaming’ is the term for using your mobile phone on an overseas network, which generally incurs additional charges.
-The UK previously fell under EU “Roam like at Home” rules that allowed mobile customers to roam in other EU countries at no extra cost, but since Brexit, these regulations no longer apply, meaning many mobile companies are bringing these charges back.
+The UK previously fell under EU “Roam like at Home” rules that allowed mobile customers to roam in other EU countries at no extra cost, but since Brexit, these regulations no longer apply, meaning most mobile companies have brought these charges back.

 If you are travelling in the EU or further abroad, it’s worth checking what your provider’s roaming policies are.
 Making use of WiFi rather than foreign mobile networks when you need to use your phone can help you avoid roaming charges, or your provider might offer a roaming bundle that will let you use these networks for less.